We’re proud of our great team of Trustees who work hard for KDT

 I am the current Chair of the Kirkcudbright Development Trust and have been involved for many years in the Community Council, Kirkcudbright Swimming Pool (and Friends of), and The Kirkcudbright Galleries Project.
 I also have the honour of being the first female member of the six-hundred-year-old ‘Haill Six Incorporated Trades of Kirkcudbright’.

 My family and I came to Kirkcudbright in 1984.
 Having farmed in Yorkshire for three generations, we decided to make a change and bought a farm here.
 I am a partner in the family businesses which include the farm, a tree surgery business, and a woodland burial site.
 I also work for the local authority as a librarian and registrar.
 I have a son and a daughter, and four grandchildren, all of whom live locally.

-John Johnson – Treasurer
+Helen Henderson – Treasurer

 I am born and bred in Galloway and own a farm in Borgue with my wife Patricia.
 We have two children, Archie and Kelly.
 We diversified into tourism in 2007 starting Solway View Campsite and have holiday houses in Kirkcudbright and in Portpatrick.
 I am a Trustee for the Galloway National Park Association.
 I am Treasurer of Gatehouse Bridge Club, a committee member of Kirkcudbright Burns Club, and am a member of Kirkcudbright Rotary Club.
 I enjoy cycling and hill walking.